What is domestic violence?

 People in intimate relationships disagree about things from time to time.
-Disagreements are a normal part of a healthy relationship.
+These disagreements are a normal part of a healthy relationship.
 Both parties in an intimate relationship should be able to voice their different points of view or concerns and feel comfortable discussing them with their partner.
 In a healthy relationship both parties treat each other with respect, as equals and compromise so they can find a solution they are both happy with.
-In an unhealthy relationship where domestic and family violence is occuring the situation is very different.
+However, in an unhealthy relationship, where domestic and family violence is occurring the situation is very different.
 In an unhealthy relationship, one person in the relationship uses abuse and/or violence to control the other person through fear.
-The person feeling controlled feels threatened and too frightened to argue back, or too scared to disagree or express their opinion.
+As a result, the person feeling controlled may feel threatened and too frightened to argue back, or too scared to disagree or express their opinion.